jhap1982/giveituruguay/1999/1999-11-16 - Palais Omnisport de Paris Bercy, Paris, France/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Around the World
+2. Around the World
-You're Gonna Get Yours tease
+3. You're Gonna Get Yours tease
-Give It Away
+4. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+5. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+6. Scar Tissue
-Suck My Kiss
+7. Suck My Kiss
-Pea
+8. Pea
-Otherside
+9. Otherside
-If You Have to Ask
+10. If You Have to Ask
-My Lovely Man
+11. My Lovely Man
-I Could Have Lied
+12. I Could Have Lied
-Easily
+13. Easily
-I Like Dirt
+14. I Like Dirt
-Californication
+15. Californication
-Nuthin' but a G Thang tease
+16. Nuthin' but a G Thang tease
-London Calling tease
+17. London Calling tease
-Right on Time
+18. Right on Time
-Under the Bridge
+19. Under the Bridge
-Me and My Friends
+20. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Soul to Squeeze
+21. Soul to Squeeze
-The Power of Equality
+22. The Power of Equality

 ## Notes